Parsonsfield, Maine: Geographical description in 1888

 The principal river is the Great Ossipee.
-By estimation, the average yearly discharge is nine billion cubic feet (8 m³/s), the length 33 mi, draining an area of about 240 sqmi.
+By estimation, the average yearly discharge is nine billion cubic feet (8 m^{3}/s), the length 33 mi, draining an area of about 240 sqmi.
 There is an excellent water power at Kezar Falls, the descent being 50 ft/mi.

 South River is next in size.
 It enters the Ossipee above Porter Bridge.
 The privilege at Lord's mills is the best within the town.
 The Bickford and Blaisdall mill streams run into the Little Ossipee.
 Smaller brooks are found in all parts of the town.
 It would be hard to find a lot of land not having one or more living springs, and as many never failing rivulets.

 A small part of Province Pond is in Parsonsfield.
 The state line is 1/4 mi from the eastern shore, and the distance across, by that line, is about 1 mi.
 Long Pond, in the northeast, is a beautiful sheet of water, 1.5 mi long, and about one-third (800 m) that in width.
 West Pond, separated from Long Pond by a ridge, is nearly half as large.
 Smaller ponds are found among the hills.

 Coarse granite rock projects here and there, but surface ledges cover only a small part of the town.
 Less than half the wells extend down to the rock bed.
 The prevailing soil may be denominated granite.
 There are patches of sand, but clay, even of inferior quality, is scarce.
 From one to two feet (300 to 600 mm) below the surface there is a hard pan or subsoil.

 There are but few swamps or bog meadows, for the reason that the surface is tilted this, that, and every way, but valuable intervales lie along the brooks and rivers.

 There are very few farms without stones enough to fence them.
 A large surplus of this imperishable fence material is the rule.

 The original forest growth was maple, beech, hemlock, pine, birch, oak, and ash, with scores of other trees interspersed.
 Each variety prevailing in its favored locality, but not holding exclusive possession of a single farm.
 Where a second growth has been allowed to spring up, the soft woods in many cases have succeeded the hard, while the hard has been followed by soft.
 It is known that the present growth is a little more mixed than the first.

 Roughly 20 percent of the town of Parsonsfield falls within the 8603 acre Leavitt Plantation Forest, the largest contiguous block of forest land south of Sebago Lake.
 When the tract of forest was slated to be sold into smaller parcels, the Nature Conservancy and the state of Maine intervened, purchasing a conservation easement on the entire parcel and keeping it intact.
 That easement will protect Leavitt Plantation in perpetuity, while allowing sustainable forestry practices.